United found not liable for alleged 9/11 security lapse

 Silverstein has also sought to hold AMR, which now operates in bankruptcy, liable for the loss of property and business.

-His $8.4 billion lawsuit filed in 2008 also named Boeing Co, the Massachusetts Port Authority, which manages Logan Airport, and security companies as defendants.
+His $8.4 billion lawsuit filed in 2008 also named Boeing Co (BA.N), the Massachusetts Port Authority, which manages Logan Airport, and security companies as defendants.

 Hellerstein has limited potential recovery to the $2.8 billion that Silverstein paid for his leases.